Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Tips for Staying in Temecula

-Skip the Driving if You Plan to Drink
+Skip Driving if You Plan to Drink

+All the Temecula wineries have extensive tasting menus, but don’t risk driving these roads tipsy.
 Instead, opt to stay onsite at a winery or book a spot on a historic cable car to sip your way through a handful of wineries.
-The fun doesn’t have to stop in Temecula.
-Check out the best things to do in San Diego.

-End Your Day With the Perfect Sunset
+Begin Your Day With the Perfect Sunrise

 Gather Farm-to-Table Local Produce